 The rural locality lies in the Oymyakonsky District’s average temperature in January is -50 degrees Celsius.
 Oymyakon is only a few hundred miles away from the Arctic Circle and in January 2020 recorded an average high temperature of -42.5 degrees Celsius and a low temperature of -50 degrees Celsius.
 Due to the harsh winters, there is no scope for agriculture, therefore, the locals’ diet largely consists of reindeer, fish, horse liver, and macaroni eaten with cubes of horse blood.
 Meat helps the residents maintain their health but food in winter is sometimes eaten frozen or raw.
 This village in Eastern Siberia also recorded its coldest temperature of -67.8 degrees Celsius in 1933.
 According to 2018 estimates, around 500 residents live in the village and have adapted accordingly.
 They have outhouses because indoor plumbing keeps freezing and is not feasible.
 Cars are always parked in heated garages.
 Verkoyansk, in the same region, is a Siberian village that has around 1,300 people inhabiting the area and an average temperature in January of -42 degree Celsius.

 Walking On Thin Ice Or Not?

 Living in the coldest cities in the world is not an easy task.
-Weather conditions, frostbite, and housing situations make it difficult to stay here, and now pollution is making it worse.
+Weather conditions, frostbite, and housing situations make it difficult to stay here, and now the pollution is making it worse.
 In the pursuit of warmth, some of the cities have drowned themselves in soot and smoke.
-Slightly warmer places like Harbin and Astana have turned themselves in tourist destinations and taken advantage of their harsh winters.
+Slightly warmer places like Harbin and Astana have turned themselves into tourist destinations and taken advantage of their harsh winters.
 Do you have what it takes to brave such winters?
 Let us know of your experiences with cold destinations in the comments section.